Bodo Rudwaleit: Playing career

 Rudwaleit was popular among the supporters of BFC Dynamo.
 Supporters often chanted "Bodo, wink once!" during matches.
 However, he also often received provocations from supporters of opposing teams.
 Rudwaleit was insulted as "Bodo Eierkopp" by supporters of opposing teams during the East German era.
 BFC Dynamo was affiliated to SV Dynamo.
-The players of BFC Dynamo was nominally employees of the Volkspolizei or the Stasi.
+The players of BFC Dynamo were nominally employees of the Volkspolizei or the Stasi.
 Rudwaleit held a rank in the Volkspolizei.
-However, he has stated that he would rathered had been hired by the Stasi, as that would had meant more money.
-Hower, Rudwaleit had a grandmother in West Germany, which meant that path was blocked for him.
+However, he has stated that he would rather have been hired by the Stasi, as that would have meant more money.
+However, Rudwaleit had a grandmother in West Germany, which meant that path was blocked for him.

-Rudwaleit played the first nine matchdays of the 1989-90 DDR-Oberliga season and all four matches in the 1989–90 European Cup Winners' Cup for BFC Dynamo.
+Rudwaleit played the first nine matchdays of the 1989–90 DDR-Oberliga season and all four matches in the 1989–90 European Cup Winners' Cup for BFC Dynamo.
 Coach Helmut Jäschke then decided to give goalkeeper Oskar Kosche a chance in the next few matches.
 Kosche made his debut in the cup match against HFC Chemie in the 1989–90 FDGB-Pokal on 11 November 1989.
 Kosche was more than ten years younger than Rudwaleit.
 Rudwaleit then announced his immediate retirement from football.
 He did not want to stand in the way of Kosche and decided it was time to retire from playing.